Quantum Machine Learning with Classiq

 probability of measuring |0> which equals the amount of `|0>` measurements

-divided by the total amount of measurements.
+divided by the total number of measurements.

 """